sitaramoli/sitaramoli/README.md

 # Hello there

-## I'm a Computer Engineer and Currently I'm working on React, Java.
+## I am a computer engineer, and currently, I am working on React and Java.

 ## Languages and Tools